 Now I’m home in San Antonio, where my husband and I run an online publishing and consulting business, WilCharMedia.
-I’m also the head Online Instigator and Rapporteur at a grand community journalism experiment called NOWCastSA.com, and each semester I get to teach the course formerly known as Print Journalism at St. Mary’s University.
+I’m also the Managing Director and Online Instigator at a grand community journalism experiment called NOWCastSA.com, where we are inventing the future of local independent online news.

 Every day, I carry with me the spirit of my Dad, Joseph Lucas, who believed there was no more noble calling than being a wordsmith with a just cause.
 The quote that leads this page was one of my favorites from his many email signature lines.